GitMje/gitmje.github.io/_posts/2021-03-01-git-naming-conventions.md

 ## An opinionated convention for branches

 The forward slash is a little known trick for developers that are new to git.
 Instead of using a dash or underscore, the forward slash gets interpreted by many IDEs and git tools as a directory structure.
 This creates a very nice grouping.

+As an example, creating a branch named `feature/647-update-radio-button` rather something like `feature-647-update-radio-button` will result in better organization within your git tools.
 Notice in the pictures below how the grouping makes the repo look different with the forward slashes.

 ### Slashes in git branch names result in better organized naming convention